balamuru/helm-operator-example/README.md

 ## Benefits of creating a Helm Operator
 * First Class K8s Citizen
 * Can be managed using kubectl commands
-* Multiple instances of a CRD can be created in a cluster(as opposed to a single instance for Helm Chart)

 ## Exammple
 ### Objective